phillybroadbent/test-charted-website/_pages/index.md

   -
     excerpt: |
         <div>
-            <p>Research Technical Professionals (RTPs) are an integral part of the modern process of scientific discovery.</p>
+            <p>Research Technical Professionals (RTPs) are an integral part of the modern process of scientific discovery.
+The goal of this website is to facilitate the process of discovery and development of digital research technical skills. </p>

-            <p>As computational research grows and assimilates emerging technologies, the need for skilled RTPs in diversifying areas is increasingly urgent but there are few established routes into RTP careers.</p>

-            <p>The aim of CHARTED is to connect training opportunities, skills, roles and people and to develop tools and frameworks to make the ecosystem for professional development easier to navigate.
-It will create a HUB to support skills development, by engaging with employers to capture skills and describe roles, as well as with RTP communities and other initiatives.
-This will make the process of discovery and development easier eg by navigating to self-directed learning pathways. </p>

-            <p>CHARTED will also provide a platform for trainers to connect efforts for making HPC training content more FAIR (findable, accessible, interoperable and reusable), in the UK and internationally.
-There will be funding available to support the aims of the project (see Flexible Funding).</p>
+            <p>This website will initially focus on the work done within two projects: DRIFT and CHARTED, and later expand to include an overview of the dRTP ecosystem.</p>
         </div>